startups · 18 Aug 2022

 Feature prioritization helps to define what functionality covers the urgent needs of your potential users, provides value, and demonstrates uniqueness.

 Every business strives for excellent financial outcomes.
-And many factors influence whether you get on top of the market and achieve your business goals or fail.
-Some of them are highly connected with feature prioritization, including:
+And many factors influence whether you get on top of the market and achieve your business goals or take a nosedive.
+Some of them are chalked up to feature prioritization, including:

 Creating a unique product